FHantke/brave-browser-wiki/P3A.md

 0. No
 1. Yes

+### Q126: In the past week, how often are address bar entries/queries performed in new tabs compared to existing tabs?
+_`Brave.Core.LocationNewEntries`_ **[A]**

+0. Less than 25% of total address bar entries performed in new tabs
+1. 25% -50% of total address bar entries performed in new tabs
+2. 50% -75% of total address bar entries performed in new tabs
+3. More than 75% of total address bar entries performed in new tabs

+### Q127: In the past week, when creating new tabs, how often do you use the [+] button compared to the tab switcher button?
+_`Brave.Core.NewTabMethods`_ **[A]**

+0. Less than 25% of total new tabs created using [+] button
+1. 25% -50% of total new tabs created using [+] button
+2. 50% -75% of total new tabs created using [+] button
+3. More than 75% of total new tabs created using [+] button

 ## Metrics Proposed/Under Development

 Metrics in various states of development can be found in the `brave-browser` issue log with the `feature/new-metric` label: